Prices include all inclusive board basis

 Book yourself an excursion at your welcome meeting and get out and see the island.
 Half and full-day tours provide a real flavour of what Boa Vista has to offer.

 Outside and upon exploring the grounds, guests are likely to be drawn to the inviting pool area, enjoying some remarkable beach views from its elevated position.
 It is also here that you’ll encounter the neighbouring buffet restaurant, Belvedere, as well as the pool bar, Palapa, both promising to keep you refreshed and well fed during your stay.
 The former offers a wide choice of cuisines, with outside dining available on the terrace so you can enjoy the beautiful view of the beach as you dine.
-You can also choose to dine at the gourmet restaurant, Sodade, for one meal during your stay.

 You can achieve further relaxation by indulging in the diverse offerings of the hotel’s spa, opting for one of its rejuvenating beauty treatments, or why not just laze back and enjoy the personal feel that makes the Iberostar so rewarding?
 Others will find rewards in heading to the good on-site gym, while the selection of boutique shops on offer here ensure you’ll find plenty of souvenirs to take home from your holiday.